 Adulthood means growing up, and growing up means forgetting all those ridiculous daydreams.

 Your parents and teachers told you not to waste your time dreaming, because it doesn’t lead anywhere.
 They taught you that success comes from hard work here in the real world, doing serious jobs.
-You took that lesson to heart, put your head down and followed whatever path they chose for you.
-You became realistic about what you could achieve.
+You took that lesson to heart, put your head down and became realistic about what you could achieve.

 You forgot to look up at stars and sky, and wonder.

 But your dreams didn’t go away completely.
-Occasionally you glimpse them out of the corner of your eye, when your brain drifts in a boring meeting or long commute.
-Sometimes the sight of someone else with your dream makes you envious or sad, and you can’t fully explain why.
+Occasionally you glimpse them out of the corner of your eye, when your brain drifts during a boring meeting or long commute.
+Sometimes the sight of someone else living your dream makes you envious or sad, and you can’t fully explain why.

-You know, deep down, something’s missing from your life.
+Deep down, you know something’s missing from your life.

-Not one of the technological and artistic advances we now enjoy were created by realists.
-Sure, when it comes to implementation, refinement and exploitation, a concrete approach is essential.
+None of the technological and artistic advances we now enjoy were created by realists.
+Sure, when it comes to implementation, refinement, and exploitation, a concrete approach is essential.
 But concrete builds solid foundations.
 It does not let us fly.

 Everything that exists in the world begins as an idea.
 An idea has no mass.
 It can be as expansive as your imagination.
-In other words, ideas are limitless.
+Ideas are limitless.
 Work must be done to manifest ideas in the real world, but dreaming is free.

-That’s how you’ll get where you want to be.
+That’s how you’ll get to where you want to be.

 When you decide how to behave in a given situation, the voices of caregivers and authority figures loop endlessly, and often unrecognised, in your inner conversation.

-School days are far behind you, but when you browse painting sets online your old art teacher whispers that you don’t have an artist’s eye.
-And instead of wondering why you’re looking at paints, you click away.
-That’s not for me, you say.
+When you find yourself browsing painting sets online, an old art teacher whispers that you don’t have an artist’s eye.
+And you click away because that’s not for you.

 This means rediscovering your inner child.
-You might consult books such as these to guide your journey.
-Or you might simply need to let go of your old programming and try new ways, such as the artist dates in Julia Cameron’s book The Artist’s Way.
+Try books such as these to guide your journey.
+Or you might need to let go of your old programming and try new ways, like Julia Cameron’s artist dates in The Artist’s Way.

 From Reality To Fantasy